What is perimenopause?

-Winter is here and it’s a second pandemic winter, no less.
+Winter is here.
 ‘Tis the season of shorter days, longer nights, and, if you live in a northern climate, six months of dirty snow and grey skies.

 For those of us who suffer from Seasonal Affective Disorder (aka “Winter Blues,” a type of depression that revolves around recurrent seasonal patterns), the winter months can include a disconnected, depressed mood, low energy, weight gain, overeating and craving carbohydrates, sleeping much more than usual, lack of focus, and other mood changes.